Margaret Cruikshank: Writing

 Cruikshank is most well-known for editing three major lesbian anthologies.

-In 1980, she self-published The Lesbian Path, the first book made up entirely of short, personal narratives by lesbian.
+In 1980, she self-published The Lesbian Path, the first book made up entirely of short, personal narratives by lesbians.
 The book was re-published in 1985 by Grey Fox Press.

 Her second anthology came in 1982, titled Lesbian Studies: Present and Future, and was published by The Feminist Press.
 It highlights the importance of lesbian studies in higher learning and includes experiences of lesbians in the academy.
 The book asserts the importance of studying lesbians in history, literature, and culture.
 It was updated and reissued in 1996.

 In 1984, Cruikshank published her third anthology, New Lesbian Writing, which combines fiction and nonfiction writing from lesbian authors worldwide.

 These three anthologies helped to establish lesbian studies as a part of women's studies in the academy.
 In her papers, donated to the UCLA Library Special Collections, Cruikshank explains the three anthologies, their genesis and their inclusions.
 She traces their origins in the women's studies movement and through the lesbian academics' network created by the National Women's Studies Association (NWSA) and details the editorial process.